leangjia/blender_docs/trunk/blender_docs/manual/modeling/volumes/properties.rst

 .. _bpy.types.Volume.filepath:

 File Path
-   Volume sample file used by the Volume data-block.
+   Volume sample file used by the volume data-block.

 .. _bpy.types.Volume.is_sequence:

 Sequence
-   Loads the OpenVDB-file as an amination loading separate files for individual frames.
+   Loads the OpenVDB-file as an animation loading separate files for individual frames.

 .. _bpy.types.Volume.frame_duration:

    Frames
       Number of frames of the sequence to use.

    .. _bpy.types.Volume.frame_start:

    Start
       Global starting frame of the sequence, assuming the first frame has a 1 in the file name.

    .. _bpy.types.Volume.frame_offset:

    Offset
       Offset the number of the frame to use in the animation.

    .. _bpy.types.Volume.sequence_mode:

    Mode
       Todo